federal-geospatial-platform/CDTK-Documentation/docs/source/data.rst

 In order to publish web services with the CDTK, the user needs to create one QGIS project file for each official language.
 The only format supported is ".qgs", ".qgz" is **not supported**.
 The projects have to be named with the following naming convention:

 	* Project file names are in lower case.
+	* The first character of the project file name must be a letter.
+	* Only unaccented alphanumeric characters and underscores are allowed.
 	* The English project file name ends with **"_en"**.
 	* The French project file name ends with **"_fr"**.
 	* The basenames of both projects are identical (i.e.: major_projects_en and major_projects_fr).